rmagatti/auto-session/README.md

 ```

 You can use the `Autosession {delete|search}` command to open a picker using `vim.ui.select` this will allow you to either delete or search for a session to restore.
+There's also Telescope support, see the [Session Lens](#-session-lens) section below.

 ## 🪝 Command Hooks